MicroEJ/docs/PlatformDeveloperGuide/uiFontCore.rst

 Principle
 =========

-The Font Renderer module is a built-in module of the MicroUI module (see :ref:`section_microui`) for the application side; and is a built-in module of the Display module (see :ref:`section_display`) for the C side.
+The Font Renderer is included in the MicroUI module (see :ref:`section_microui`) for the application side; and is included in the Display module (see :ref:`section_display`) for the C side.

 Functional Description
 ======================

 The engine redirects all MicroUI font drawings to the internal software algorithms.
-There is no inrection to a set of low-level API.
+There is no indirection to a set of Low Level API.

 .. graphviz::